Skip to main content

 Ethical Practices

-The department's standards in this area are high and inflexible.
-Particularly avoid the following: collaboration on take-home exams, plagiarism of others' writings, and falsification of data.
+The department's standards in this area are high and inflexible and result in Severe Consequences Particularly avoid the following: collaboration on take-home exams, cheating, plagiarism of others' writings, and falsification of data.
 Any of these can potentially end your professional career.
-Any appropriate penalty may be imposed up to a maximum penalty of permanent suspension from the university.
+Any appropriate penalty may be imposed up to a maximum penalty of permanent suspension from the Department and or University.
 Seek advice if you find yourself in a situation in which you are uncertain.
+The UH Academic Honesty Policy can be found at this link:

 back to top